abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/db-schema-for-budget-tracker-with-automigrate.md

 Suppose we aim to create a simple personal budget tracker application.
 The main goal is to monitor expenses and income while maintaining an accurate balance.
 We would like to have multiple budgets per user with settings such as currency and a set of custom transaction categories.
 We want to be able to assign a category to transaction.

 From a database perspective, we would likely require the following entities: `account` (*or users*), `budget`, `transaction` and `category`.
-Simple relationships between database entites can be represented by following diagram.
+Simple relationships between database entities can be represented by following diagram:

 ![DB simple diagram](/assets/images/articles/7_db_diagram_simple.png)